pierreyb/telerouteAPI/_freight_searching_api/freightsearches_add.md

   - name:
     content:
 content_markdown: >-
-  In order to create a new search for freight, the following information are
+  In order to create a new search for freight, the following information is
   mandatory: